zalkar-z/zalkar-z/README.md

-### Hey there 👋
+### Hi there 👋

-Good to see you here.
+It is good to see you.
 Reach out to zalkar.ziiaidin@gmail.com if you need me.

 Best,
 Zak